Kevin Durant Says He Won't Visit Trump At The White House As NBA Champ

 Kevin Durant told ESPN that he’s been dreaming of bringing the Larry O’Brien Trophy to the White House as an NBA champion since he was a kid.
-But if President Donald Trump invites him and his Golden State Warriors teammates to celebrate their 2017 championship, he won’t be in attendance.
+But if President Donald Trump invites the Golden State Warriors star and his teammates to celebrate their 2017 championship, he won’t be in attendance.

 Speaking with ESPN’s Chris Haynes, Durant said he’d make his voice heard by not accepting an invitation to visit the president.